Model Metadata

 TFLite Models

-TFLite models are ZIP-format files containing embedded edgefirst.yaml and labels.txt:
+TFLite models are ZIP-format files containing embedded edgefirst.json and labels.txt:

 import zipfile